JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/code/graph-github.md

 ### **Note on `active` property for deleted or removed `users`:**

-`users` who have been deleted or removed from a Github Organization will only show when "Include recently deleted entities in query/search" is selected when running queries.
+`users` who have been deleted and also removed from a Github Organization only show when "Include recently deleted entities in query/search" is selected when running queries.

-However, the `active` property for the deleted/removed `users` will still show as `true` since it is the last thing we ingested about the entity before they were deleted or removed from a Github Organization.
+However, the `active` property for the deleted/removed `users` still shows as `true` because it is the last thing J1 ingested about the asset before they were deleted and removed from a Github Organization.

-This was done to make GitHub user accounts more closely adhere to the data model for our `User` class and to reflect the user account lifecycle that GitHub follows.
+This change was done to make GitHub user accounts more closely adhere to the data model for the J1 `User` class and to reflect the user account lifecycle that GitHub follows.

 ## Requirements